 Protecting the best interests of the child is paramount in child-related cases.
-In most cases, the child’s best interests are usually protected by at least one parent or by both parents.
+In most Illinois family law cases involving children, the child’s best interests are usually protected by at least one parent or by both parents.
 In the case where neither parent can agree on what is in the best interest of their child, the court on its own motion or that of a party may appoint an experienced family attorney to serve as either a Child Representative, a Guardian Ad Litem or an Attorney for the child (750 ILCS 5/506).

 The two most commonly appointed by the court to represent the child’s best interests are either a Guardian Ad Litem or Child Representative.
 Both the Child Representative and Guardian Ad Litem are similar in that both are granted investigative powers and can interview the child, both parents, and any other interested party to the case.
 They both also submit a written report to the court regarding their recommendations based on the child’s best interests.